 *corresponding.author@second.com

-Abstract: This paper presents method to detect air leakage of an air conditioning compressor using image processing techniques.
-Quality of air conditioning compressor should not have air leakage.
-To test an air conditioning compressor leak, air is pumped into a compressor and then submerged into the water tank.
-If air bubble occurs at surface of the air conditioning compressor, that leakage compressor must be returned for maintenance.
-In this work a new method to detect leakage and search leakage point with high accuracy, fast, and precise processes was proposed.
-In a preprocessing procedure to detect the air bubbles, threshold and median filter techniques have been used.
-Connected component labeling technique is used to detect the air bubbles while blob analysis is searching technique to analyze group of the air bubbles in sequential images.
-The experiments are tested with proposed algorithm to determine the leakage point of an air conditioning compressor.
-The location of the leakage point was presented as coordinated point.
-The results demonstrated that leakage point during process could be accurately detected.
-The estimation point had error less than 5% compared to the real leakage point.
+Abstract: Ideally, an air conditioner compressor should not have air leakages.
+However, poor inspection techniques can allow for defects to pass through, which can cause air leakages in compressors.
+This paper presents a method to detect air leakage in an air conditioner compressor using image processing techniques.
+In order to inspect an air conditioner compressor for air leakage, air is pumped into the compressor, which is then submerged into a water tank.
+If air bubbles are observed at the surface of the compressor, it implies that air leakage exists, and the compressor must then be returned for maintenance.
+In this study, a new method to detect air leakage and identify the leakage point with high accuracy, speed, and reliability was proposed.
+Connected-component labelling and blob analysis are used to detect air bubbles and analyse the group of the air bubbles in sequential images, respectively.
+The experiments evaluate the proposed algorithm’s ability to determine the leakage point in an air conditioner compressor.
+The location of the leakage point is presented as a coordinated point.
+The results demonstrate that the leakage point observed during the process can be accurately detected; the estimation point has an error less than 5% compared to that of the real leakage point.

 Introduction

-ir conditioning compressor manufacturing has four main subprocesses(trim a metal chassis, install electrical and mechanical into a compressor, chassis assembly and quality inspection).
-Air conditioning compressor was a major part in air conditioning and refrigerator manufacturers.
-During the compressor manufacturing process, incomplete welds process may cause very small leaks that hard to be detected by human.
-Before shipping the air conditioning compressor out of the manufacture the assembled compressor will be inspected to check the air conditioning compressor quality by leakage detection and searching for leakage points.
-Leakage detection by human causing error therefore computer vision is implemented to reduce costs of quality inspection compressors and increases the accuracy, rapid and reliability of the quality inspection process.
-A. Rosenfeld and J. L. Pfaltz were proposed connected component labeling search for connected pixels of object in digital image [1].
-W. Burger and M. J. Burge were proposed bounding box and centroid calculation of binary regions called blob analysis [2].
-In this work, the connected component labeling and blob analysis were chosen.
-The inspection method can be applied to other closed tank products that air bubbles leakage is needed to be reduced and measured.
+The air conditioner compressor is a major component in air conditioners and refrigerators.
+Air conditioner compressor manufacturing has four main subprocesses: trimming a metal chassis, installing electrical and mechanical components into a compressor, assembling the chassis, and inspecting quality.
+During the compressor manufacturing process, incomplete welds may cause very small leaks that are difficult to identify manually.
+Thus, before shipping the air conditioner compressor, the assembled compressor is inspected to check for air leakage via detection and by searching for leakage points.
+Manual leakage detection has a high possibility of error, and therefore, computer vision is implemented to reduce the cost of quality inspections and increase the accuracy, speed, and reliability of the process.
+Rosenfeld and Pfaltz [1] proposed a connected-component labelling search for the connected pixels of object in a digital image.
+Burger and Burge [2] proposed a bounding box and centroid calculation of binary regions called blob analysis.
+In this study, connected-component labelling and blob analysis were employed for detection; the proposed inspection method can be applied to other closed tank products where leakage detection and measurement is required.

-Air Conditioning Compressor Inspection Test Setup

-Insert figure 1 here
+Air conditioner compressor inspection test setup

-In figure.
-1, a schematic diagram of the air conditioning compressor inspection test setup is presented.
-A compressor is compressed air with under pressure of 5 bars from the air pump.
-And then submerge into the water transparent glass tank and fix the test compressor at middle position of the glass tank.
-Sequential images are taken by a video webcam (OKER HD model 386).
-A computer with the image processing algorithm was used to record and shows the inspection result in live video.
+Figure 1 presents a schematic of the inspection test setup.
+The compressor is filled with compressed air under a pressure of 5 bars.
+Then, the compressor is submerged into the water in a transparent glass tank, and its position is fixed at the middle position of the glass tank.
+Sequential images are captured using a video webcam (OKER HD model 386).
+A computer with an image processing algorithm was used to record and shows the inspection result on a live video.

-In this paper, we propose a new method to detect leakage and search leakage point is to improve the accuracy, fast and precise inspection process, better than human inspection.
-If compressed air in a compressor so that leakage was occurred.
-Air bubbles escaped from leakage point and float over to surface the water due to air pressure within a compressor.

-In a compressor inspection test setup, the light source was installed above so that air bubbles obviously are seen in white color.
-All curtain scenes are black to prevent external light noise [3], as shown Fig. 1.
+Further, to improve the visibility of air bubbles, a light source was installed above the compressor, and black curtains were used to prevent external light noise [3].

-Insert figure 1 here